thoughtspot/rest-api-sdk/sdks/typescript/ThoughtSpotRestApi.md

 # **updateSchedule**
 > void updateSchedule(updateScheduleRequest)

  Update schedule.
 Version: 9.4.0.cl or later   Updates a scheduled Liveboard job.
 Requires at least edit access to Liveboards.
 To update a schedule on behalf of another user, you need `ADMINISTRATION` (**Can administer Org**) or `JOBSCHEDULING` (**Can schedule for others**) privilege and edit access to the Liveboard.
 If [Role-Based Access Control (RBAC)](https://developers.thoughtspot.com/docs/rbac) is enabled on your instance, the `JOBSCHEDULING` (**Can schedule for others**) privilege is required.
+If RBAC is enabled, changing a schedule\'s `file_format` also requires the download privilege that corresponds to the selected format: `CSV` and `XLSX` require the `CAN_DOWNLOAD_DETAILED_DATA` (**Can download detailed data**) privilege, and `PDF` requires the `CAN_DOWNLOAD_VISUALS` (**Can download visuals**) privilege.
 The API endpoint allows you to pause a scheduled job, change the status of a paused job.
 You can also edit the recipients list, frequency of the job, format of the file to send to the recipients in email notifications, PDF options, and time zone setting.

 ### Example